-Avera sat cross legged on the couch in the corner of the break room eating her lunch.
-It was a good lunch room.
-Small, with a few tables and had a nice view of the mountains off in the distance.
+Avera sat cross legged on the sill of the large bay window in the back corner of the break room.
+Small, with a few tables and chairs, couch, a counter with a sink and cupboards that lined the wall, and a small ice box in the corner.
+The window sported a beautiful view of the mountains off in the distance.
 But more importantly, it was empty.
-It had almost everything to do that no one knew it existed.
-And that was fine with her.
-It was her own personal hour.
+This had everything to do that no one knew it existed, which was all right with her.

 “Ms. Villi, it’s so good to see you again!”
 A male voice said from behind her.

-The man turned his focus all back on her.
-“Really, you don’t need to make these meetings so difficult.”
+Bartholomew turned to face her again, “really, you don’t need to make these meetings so difficult.”

-Avera nodded, sweat beaded on her forehead, still breathing hard as though she had just run up the side of the mountain she had seen out the window.
+Avera nodded, sweat dripped from her forehead, still working on catching her breath as though she had just run up the side one of the mountains in the distance.

 “About a month… for each.”

-“Hi, Pip, I wondered where you where,” Avera said through several breaths.
+“Hi, Pip, I wondered where you were hiding,” Avera said through several breaths.

-““I’ll see you soon again.”
-Ben doffed his hat to Avera and then he and his rabbit twisted in on themselves into a bright blue point of light and vanished.
+“We’ll see you again soon,” Bartholomew doffed his hat to Avera, and then they both twisted in on themselves into zaffre point of light and vanished.